(Updated for 2017)

 More bluntly: If you’re broke or hate your job but you’re not doing anything about it, you’re being selfish (sorry not sorry).

 That’s where some online business ideas can help.

-This guide is two parts:
+Back to the ideas.
+So, this guide is two parts:

 Part 1: ranks the top 18 online business ideas

 Part 2: goes into online business monetization trends

 The following online business ideas are ranked according to market trends, highest probability of success and projected earning potential.

 Here we go:

 18. 3D printing services

 Sometimes called “additive manufacturing,” 3D printing is changing the world.